-- Hygo's Sergipe Facility has commenced commercial operations and Hygo's other planned facilities are in various stages of contracting, construction, permitting and commissioning; - Hygo's cash flow will be dependent upon the ability of its operating subsidiaries and joint ventures to make cash distributions to Hygo, the amount of which will depend on various factors; - · Hygo may not be able to fully utilize the capacity of its facilities; - · Hygo is currently highly dependent upon economic, political, regulatory and other conditions and developments in Brazil; - · Hygo's sale and leaseback agreements contain restrictive covenants that may limit its liquidity and corporate activities;
+- Hygo's Sergipe Facility is not currently operating at full capacity while equipment is being repaired, and we do not know the precise date when the facility will resume operations at full capacity.
+Once operations fully resume, the facility will be subject to customary operational risk for facilities of this type.
+Hygo's other planned facilities are in various stages of contracting, construction, permitting and commissioning, each of which may present challenges to completion; - Hygo's cash flow will be dependent upon the ability of its operating subsidiaries and joint ventures to make cash distributions to Hygo, the amount of which will depend on various contingencies; - Hygo may not be able to fully utilize the capacity of its facilities; - Hygo is currently highly dependent upon economic, political, regulatory and other conditions and developments in Brazil; - Hygo's sale and leaseback agreements contain restrictive covenants that may limit its liquidity and corporate activities;